Welcome to our Support Center

 Default value “channels_first”.

-bias_initializer : enum, initializer for the bias vector.
+Bias Initializer : cluster, initializer for the bias vector.

 training? : boolean, whether the layer is in training mode (can store data for backward).